wwwwwwzh/Chrome-Extension/AutomateMVCVersion/problems.md

 }
 ```

 The next step is to persist the tutorial when the tutorial involves multiple webpages.
-First, loadTutorialsFromCloud function will also store tutorials to chrome storage.

 ```javascript
 function initTutorialsFromCloud() {